huey2117/mtg_league_flask/README.md

-# MTG League Flask App
+# MTG League Flask App - built 2019

+## NOTE:
+This site is no longer functional as Heroku removed their free tier and the group of people using it no longer needed the site, so I did not bother migrating the site.

 ## About
 Python/Flask/PostgreSQL/JavaScript/CSS/HTML